Non-citizens (Latvia): Demography

 According to the population census, in March 2011, there were 290,660 non-citizens living in Latvia or 14.1% of Latvian residents, down from approximately 715,000 in 1991.
 According to the Population Register, in January 2011, 326,735 non-citizens resided in Latvia.

-The data of the Population Register, as at January 2022, showed 195,159 non-citizens living in Latvia (9.56% of residents).
+The data of the Population Register, as of January 2022, showed 195,159 non-citizens living in Latvia (9.56% of residents).
 By far the largest ethnic group of all non-citizens are Russians, who make up 65.5% of all non-citizens, 13.7% are Belarusians, 9.9% are Ukrainians, 3,5% are Poles and 2,4% are Lithuanians.
 Among the largest ethnic groups in Latvia 0,04% of all ethnic Latvians are non-citizens, as are 26% of Russians, 45% of Belarusians, 41% of Ukrainians, 17% of Poles, 20% of Lithuanians, 22% of Jews, 4% of Roma and 17% of Germans.
-Additionally, 4,397 non-citizens were registered as living outside Latvia.
+Additionally, 4,397 non-citizens were registered as living outside of Latvia.

-In the age group below 18, non-citizens form 2.1% of residents; among adults - 14.2%; in the age group above 90, 25.0%, as at 2015.
-As at 2020, the majority of non-citizens, 62.3%, live in the three biggest cities of country: Riga, Daugavpils and Liepāja, which comprise 41.3% of Latvia's population.
-As at January 2016, 42.92% of the non-citizens were born in Latvia.
+In the age group below 18, non-citizens form 2.1% of residents; among adults - 14.2%; in the age group above 90, 25.0%, as of 2015.
+As of 2020, the majority of non-citizens, 62.3%, live in the three biggest cities of the country: Riga, Daugavpils and Liepāja, which comprise 41.3% of the Latvian population.
+As of January 2016, 42.92% of the non-citizens were born in Latvia.

 The referendum held in October 1998 eliminated the "windows" system, which limited the age groups allowed to naturalize each year.
 It also gave the right to children of non-citizens born in Latvia after August 21, 1991, to be registered as citizens without naturalisation barring imprisonment or other citizenship.
-Parents can request citizenship for their children until age 15, after which a child can make the request on their own behalf from age 15 to 17.
+Parents can request citizenship for their children until the age of 15, after which a child can make the request on their own behalf from the age of 15 to 17.

 Since January 1, 2020, Latvian citizenship is granted automatically to all children born in Latvia no matter what status their parents have (citizens or non–citizens).
+Children born in Latvia will receive either Latvian citizenship or the citizenship of another country if both parents agree on that other citizenship.
+The default will be Latvian citizenship for all children born to Latvia-resident parents.
+If the child is born outside Latvia or one of the parents is a citizen of another country, the parents have to submit an application and documents certifying that the child is not and has not been a citizen of any other country in order to be recognized as a Latvian citizen.